The Ab Revolution™

 - Stanley A. Herring M.D.
 Puget Sound Sports & Spine Physicians

-President of the North American Spine Society
+President of the North American Spine Society (at time of this writing)

 I have learned how to teach patients to treat their back pain.
 Superb instructor.